gurleenkaur19/zezo_pygame/readme.md

 ## Features

-- Player Movement: Control the player using the keyboard.
+- `Player Movement` : Control the player using the keyboard.
-- Shooting Mechanism: Aim with the mouse and shoot bullets to destroy enemies.
+- `Shooting Mechanism` : Aim with the mouse and shoot bullets to destroy enemies.
-- Enemy Waves: Survive against increasing waves of enemies.
+- `Enemy Waves` : Survive against increasing waves of enemies.
-- Game Over Screen: Displays the number of enemies killed and the current level when the game ends.
+- `Game Over Screen` : Displays the number of enemies killed and the current level when the game ends.

 ## Controls

-- Movement: Arrow keys or WASD
+- `Movement` : Arrow keys or WASD
-- Shoot: Mouse click
+- `Shoot` : Mouse click

 ## Acknowledgements